mike-matera/cloud-linux/cis-90/labs/process_control.md

 	(Hit the Enter key to get your prompt back)

 1. Now log out by entering the `exit` command.
+Are you able to exit?

-1. Log back in and use `ps` to check on the app process.
-Is it there?
-What happened?
+1. Now kill the `app` command using a separate window.

-1. This time enter the following command:
+1. Enter the following command:

 	```
 	find $HOME > files.out 2>/dev/null &